 MLO also offers MS Outlook integration whereby tasks can be exchanged between the two programs.
 I had one issue with this function though.
 The way I wish it would function is to sync the emails that require actions with MLO and when completed for those tasks to be marked so in Outlook.
 However, MLO seems to copy all it’s tasks over to MS Outlook which for me is overkill.

 I really get the impression that a lot of thought went into this software.
 My Life Organized takes a simple hierarchical task list and applies a lot of clever features.
 Perhaps even to the point of being a bit geeky – for goodness sake, they have logarithmic equations in their help file!
 But I am OK with that as I appreciate this attention to detail.
 It is a pretty comprehensive platform, spanning many operating systems.
-But, for full functionality and to cover several operating systems a steep price must be paid.
+But, for full functionality a price must be paid.
+To buy into the Professional version you will be talking $59.95 for the Windows app, $14.95 per year for cloud sync to mobile devices, $19.95 for MLO for IPad and $24.95 for the Android version.
+Opting for the standard version will save you a bit of cash with the mobile variants being free.